Itron-al-Lenn/Advent-of-Utils/README.md

 ### 4. Run Solutions

-Once your solutions are implemented and your code compiles you can run the your code through the `aou` CLI:
+Once your solutions are implemented and your code compiles you can run the your code through the `aou` CLI.

 ## CLI Reference